BurDing/Frontend-Design/README.md

-The introduction is on https://youtu.be/j2rKJ6IMT-8
+The video of the website is on https://youtu.be/j2rKJ6IMT-8